frontenddogma/rote-learning-html-css/manuscript/html.md

 # HTML {#toc-html}

-This section covers HTML as per [the living standard](https://html.spec.whatwg.org/multipage/) in <!-- @@ -->June and July 2024.
+This section covers HTML as per [the living standard](https://html.spec.whatwg.org/multipage/) in <!-- @@ -->June 2024.
 Elements from earlier HTML specifications and proprietary elements are not included.

 ## Elements

 ### Element Meanings

-Memorize the elements and their meanings (semantics), to know what elements there are, and what purposes they serve:
+Memorize the elements and their meanings (semantics), to know what elements there are, and what purposes they serve.

 * `a`: Anchor (hyperlink)
 * `abbr`: Abbreviation